botpress/botpress/docs/guide/docs/main/code.md

 There are two ways of quickly adding custom code to enrich your bot's experience: **Actions** and **Hooks**.

 Both are executed in a virtual machine to prevent server crashes in case there is a scripting error.
-Your scripts may require any module that is loaded by botpress by default (for example, lodash, axios, moment, nanoid, and [much more](https://github.com/botpress/botpress/blob/master/package.json)).
+Your scripts may require any module loaded by Botpress by default (for example, lodash, axios, moment, nanoid, and [much more](https://github.com/botpress/botpress/blob/master/package.json)).

+You can also use one of the pre-loaded **Skills** to perform tasks that require more complexity than can be added in a normal node.

 If you want to include other dependencies not already included, there are two possible ways.
 You can add the `node_modules` folder containing your dependency in the same folder as your Action, or you can [create a module](../advanced/custom-module) that includes your dependency.